anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

 Our work did include branches, however, we have not used pull requests.
 Instead we have merged branches since the branches we had did not diverge, i.e., merging did not provide any failures, since each group member often worked on a seperate part of the project.
 However, in a larger organization PRs are often necessary to maintain quality control.
-For example, one person may have made a mistake which could be caught by having another look through the code in a pull request.
+For example, one person may have made a mistake that could be caught by having another look through the code in a pull request.
 In this project we were also developing all the time - had we had a final product that we wanted to change, PRs would make a lot of sense.

 ### Question 10